 A very simple method is to lay out some white A4 paper in the space to see how the overall space will look with that size table top.

 Check access carefully and measure up - this can be important, as if you are living in a property where the table needs to go via a narrow staircase with a turn for example, then a large marble table will not have flexibility to bend around a tight corner!

 ASSEMBLY There is a base plate, on the underneath of the top which will have pre-drilled bolt points.
 The base will align and screw into this plate, usually via several bolts and an allen key provided.
 If you plan on moving property then the table can be disassembled for transport in the future.

 Tip: If you are assembling the table yourself or using your own assembly people, open the crating and pull back the internal packaging but leave the table top with baseplate facing upwards in its protective crate on the floor. (put rug underneath to protect flooring).

 Unbox the base and turn it upside down onto the top.
 You can then affix the base more easily.
 Once secured correctly, using two persons (or more for larger tables), lift the table by its edges, out of the crate and turn it upright.

 MARBLE TABLE CARE AND MAINTENANCE

 Generally, marble table tops are supplied factory polished, which means they have been machine polished to a high gloss, however, they remain 'unsealed' and as marble is a natural stone it requires sealing prior to use.

 Before use and upon delivery, apply a marble sealant specifically made for 'machine or factory polished marble', and this should be re-applied every three months or so, to maintain a good seal.

 A marble wax polish such as Antiquax Marble Wax Polish

-is also a good everyday care product to use sparingly, and it can enhance and maintain the shine and polish of the top and provides additional protection.
+is also a good care product to use sparingly, and it can enhance and maintain the shine and polish of the top.